 Hollenbeck Station…Tuesday, Feb 24, 2009…7:00pm

-Suddenly Lt.
+All of a sudden Lt.
 Celaya regretted sending the aforementioned nincompoops to Las Vegas all on their own.
-Oscar pushed the folder and report away from him and slapped desktop hard enough to draw a few sideways glances from the squad room on the other side of his office window.
+Oscar replaced the papers into the manila folder and pushed it away from him.
+He slapped his desktop with both palms, hard enough to draw a few sideways glances from the squad room on the other side of his office window.
 He ignored the curious looks and picked up the handset from the desk phone cradle.
-He punched the Vegas are code while he flipped through his rolodex for the rest of Wally Price's phone number.
+He punched the Vegas area code as he flipped through his rolodex for the rest of Wally Price's phone number.
 Wally's phone rang five times on the other end of the line before auto transferring to the desk sergeant.

 "LVMPD, Sgt.
 Hernandez," the officer answered.

-"Yeah, this Lieutenant Oscar Celaya, LAPD, I'm trying to find to reach Detective Sergeant Price please.
-Can you locate him for me or give me his cell phone number," Oscar asked in a nicer tone than his current mood dictated?
+"Yeah, listen this Lieutenant Oscar Celaya, LAPD, I'm trying to reach Detective Sergeant Wally Price please.
+Can you locate him for me or give me his cell phone number?"
+Oscar asked in a nicer tone than his current mood dictated.

 Oscar gently hung up the phone, setting the handset back in the cradle as if he were defusing a bomb.
-Leaning back in his chair he clasped his hands behind head and stared at the ceiling, mentally decompressing while he waited for Wally Price to call back.
-Blowing off steam like that was his secret weapon against heart disease.
+Leaning back in his chair he clasped his hands behind his head and stared at the ceiling, mentally decompressing while he waited for Wally Price to call back.
+Blowing off steam like that was his methodology to ward off heart attacks.
 He learned early in his career that stress was the silent killer of cops.
-The guys that held everything in either stroked out or ate their gun sooner or later.
-He closed his eyes and went to his happy place, which believe it or not was with that young wife of his.
-Oscar had waited a long time for happiness to come into his rough and tumble life.
-Olivia Celaya was fifteen years his junior, a widow with three kids when they met five years ago.
+The guys that held everything inside sooner or later either stroked out naturally or ate their gun unnaturally.
+He closed his eyes and went to his happy place with his bossy young wife.
+He'd waited a long time for happiness to come into his rough and tumble life and a fiery ginger fifteen years his junior.
+Olivia Celaya was a widow with three kids when they met five years ago.
 It was the second marriage for both of them.

-"In the flesh Lieutenant, what can I do ya for," Wally Price asked sarcastically?
+"In the flesh Lieutenant, what can I do ya for?" replied Wally Price sarcastically.

-"Cut the crap, let me talk to Roode, I know he's there listening."
+"Cut the crap for starters and let me talk to Roode, I know he's there listening."

 "Actually he's not LT.
 We had some trouble on this end."